langsield History, Family Crest & Coats of Arms

 The proud Norman name of langsield was developed in England soon after Norman Conquest of England in 1066.
 It was name for a tall person.
 The surname Longfellow is derived from the Old English word lang, meaning long or tall, and the Old English word felagh, which meant partner or shareholder.

 Early Origins of the langsield family

 The surname langsield was first found in Huntingdonshire, now part the district of Cambridgeshire where in 1165, Henry de Longavilla held lands from Nigel de Luvetot.
 He descended from a branch of the Gifford family, barons of Langueville and Bolbec near Dieppe, Normandy.
 Osberne de Longeville or Bolbec gave the church of Pictariville, Normandy c.
 990.

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) Longville as a place name occurs in a few places throughout Britain including: Newton Longville is a village and civil parish in the Aylesbury Vale district of Buckinghamshire; Weston Longville is a civil parish in Norfolk; and Cheney Longville is a small village in Shropshire which is home to Cheney Longville Castle a much restored 14th century fortified manor house.
+Other early listings of early variants of the name include: Richard de Logvil in Buckinghamshire in 1199, and Roger de Longavilla in Huntingdonshire c.
+1200.
+Longville as a place name occurs in a few places throughout Britain including: Newton Longville is a village and civil parish in the Aylesbury Vale district of Buckinghamshire; Weston Longville is a civil parish in Norfolk; and Cheney Longville is a small village in Shropshire which is home to Cheney Longville Castle a much restored 14th century fortified manor house.

 The Longfellow variant may have been a nickname, but this variant was almost always found in Yorkshire.
 Indeed, the American poet Henry Wadsworth Longfellow's family claims descent from the Yorkshire branch.
 Early Yorkshire rolls revealed Peter Langfellay during the Corpus Christi Guild and Elizabeth Longfellow during the Deposition from York Castle.
 Margery Langfellow was listed in the Corpus Christi Guild in 1491.

 Early History of the langsield family

 This web page shows only a small excerpt of our langsield research.
-Another 159 words (11 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early langsield History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early langsield History in all our PDF Extended History products and printed products wherever possible.

 langsield Spelling Variations